Casperus99/Portfolio/AI algorithms/Decision Tree Classifier/README.md

 ### Dealing with categorical data

-Since categorical features are present and used decision tree implementation does not handle that type of data they need to be encoded.
+Since categorical features are present and decision tree implementation used does not handle that type of data they need to be encoded.
 To solve this issue scikit-learn ```OneHotEncoder``` and ```OrdinalEncoder``` classes were used.
 Unfortunately without AI or advanced dictionaries it is hard to automate separating ordinal from nominal data.
 Therefore it is required to manually provide names of all ordinal features and their possible categories in correct order.
-Then remaining categorical data will be treated as nominal i.e. encoded with one-hot encoding.
+Then remaining categorical data is treated as nominal i.e. encoded with one-hot encoding.

 ### Features correlation with target